 Underutilized public school facilities means that there are seats available to enroll additional students in the building.
 Large numbers of unfilled seats indicate low enrollment in comparison to the size of the building or that a new school has not fully enrolled to their maximum grade.
-Also, school districts nationally typically have some seats available in order to accommodate increases in population.
+Also, school districts offering neighborhood schools (or "schools of right") typically have some seats available to accommodate increases in population.

-Total Unfilled Seats by Neighborhood Cluster, SY13-14 to SY18-19
+Public School Facilities Unfilled Seats by STAR, SY17-18 to SY18-19

 View Dashboard of Public School Unfilled Seats by STAR Rating